 The research conducted in Mirpur city focused on the relationship between work autonomy and teachers' performances in secondary schools.
 Utilizing a quantitative approach and a correlational research design, the study encompassed secondary-level teachers in public schools.
-Through a systematic process, a representative sample of 160 teachers was selected using a simple random sampling technique.
+Through a systematic process, a representative sample of 160 teachers was selected using convenience sampling technique.
 Data was collected using Work Autonomy Questionnaire (Breaugh, 1985) with nine items, employing a 5-point scale, and encompassing both male and female teachers.
 The questionnaire was administered in English, with explanations provided in the local language during data collection to ensure clarity for participants.
-Following data collection, Pearson Correlation Test was performed using Statistical Package for

-Social Sciences (SPSS) version 25, to examine the relationship between work autonomy and teachers' performances.
+Teachers' performance was also a continuous measure.
+Both the measures exhibited good psychometric properties.
+Following data collection, Pearson Correlation Test was performed using Statistical Package for Social Sciences (SPSS) version 25, to examine the relationship between work autonomy and teachers' performances.
 The study aimed to contribute to a deeper understanding of factors influencing teacher performance within the context of secondary education in Mirpur city.